-TEACHING LANGUAGE English OFFICE HOURS During the lecture time span, Office 2.03.
-To fix an appointment email at artale@inf.unibz.it TEACHING ASSISTANT Same as lecturer OFFICE HOURS Same as lecturer LIST OF TOPICS COVERED Formal languages and grammars Regular languages (automata, regular expressions, regular grammars) Context free languages (stack machines) Compiler organization Lexical analysis Top-down and bottom-up parsing Symbol tables, semantic checking Principles of Code generation TEACHING FORMAT Frontal lectures, labs with (programming) exercises, team projects.
+OFFICE HOURS During the lecture time span, Office 2.03.
+To fix an appointment email at artale@inf.unibz.it TEACHING ASSISTANT - OFFICE HOURS - LIST OF TOPICS COVERED Formal language theory Regular languages: automata, regular expressions, regular grammars Context free languages (stack machines) Lexical and syntactic analysis: Lexer specification, top-down and bottom-up parsing Symbol tables, semantic analysis Principles of code generation TEACHING FORMAT Frontal lectures, labs with (programming) exercises, team projects.

-! - LEARNING Knowledge and understanding OUTCOMES knowing the concepts of formal languages, the techniques of compilation and various programming paradigms.
+LEARNING Knowledge and understanding OUTCOMES knowing the concepts of formal languages, the techniques of compilation and various programming paradigms.
 Applying knowledge and understanding being able to develop and construct translators and compilers.
 Ability to make judgments being able to work autonomously according to the own level of knowledge; being able to take the responsibility for software development projects.
 Communication skills being able to work in teams to implement software systems; being able to use modern communication systems.
-Ability to learn have developed learning capabilities to pursue further studies with a high degree of autonomy have acquired learning capabilities that enable them to carry out project activities in companies, public institutions or in distributed development communities
+Ability to learn have developed learning capabilities to pursue further studies with a high degree of autonomy; have acquired learning capabilities that enable them to carry out project activities in companies, public institutions or in distributed development communities.

-ASSESSMENT Project conducted in team and a written exam (with an optional mid-term written exam).
+ASSESSMENT Project conducted in team and a written exam.
 In the project part of the exam we will assess the learning outcomes related to the application of the acquired knowledge, the ability to make judgments and the communication skills.
 In fact, the goal of the project is to design a compiler for a small programming language.
 The project part must be positively evaluated before the written exam.
-In the written exam (including the optional mid-term exam) there will be verification questions, transfer of knowledge questions and exercises.
+In the written exam there will be verification questions, transfer of knowledge questions and exercises.
 The learning outcome related to knowledge and understanding, applying knowledge and understanding and those related to the student ability to learn and the acquired learning skills will be assessed by the written exam.

-ASSESSMENT LANGUAGE English EVALUATION CRITERIA AND CRITERIA FOR AWARDING MARKS Project: Compiler Development (30%) Mid-term Written Exam (35%) Note: the Mid-term is optional and covers the Formal Language part of the final exam.
-Final Written Exam 35% covering a reduced program for students who passed the Mid-term exam, or 70% covering the full program in case of failure of the Mid-term.
-Written exam questions will be evaluated in term of correctness and clarity.
-Project is evaluated in term of quality of the solution: complexity and novelty of the programming language to be compiled, creativity, data structures used in implementing the symbol table, depth of the semantic analysis carried on.
-REQUIRED READINGS Compilers: Principles, Techniques, and Tools (2 nd edition).
+ASSESSMENT LANGUAGE English EVALUATION CRITERIA AND CRITERIA FOR AWARDING MARKS Project: Compiler Development (30%) Final Written Exam (70%) Written exam questions will be evaluated in term of correctness and clarity.
+Project is evaluated in term of quality of the solution: complexity and novelty of the programming language to be compiled, data structures used in implementing the symbol table, depth of the semantic analysis carried on.
+The project will count for 3 regular consecutive exam sessions.
+1 REQUIRED READINGS Compilers: Principles, Techniques, and Tools (2 nd edition).
 Alfred V. Aho, Monica S. Lam, Ravi Sethi and Jeff Ullman.
 Publisher: Addison Wesley, 2007.
 Introduction to Automata Theory, Languages, and Computation (3 rd edition).
 J.E.
 Hopcroft, R. Motwani, J.D.
 Ullman.
 Addison Wesley, 2007.
 SUPPLEMENTARY READINGS Compiler Construction: Principles and Practice, Kenneth C. Louden.
 Publisher: Brooks Cole, 1997.
 Advanced Compiler Design and Implementation, Steven Muchnick.
 Publisher: Morgan Kaufmann, 1997.
 Programming Language Processors in Java: Compilers and Interpreters, David Watt and Deryck Brown.
 Publisher: Prentice Hall, 2000.
-SOFTWARE USED C or Java, YACC, LEX
+David Watt and Deryok Brown.
+Fubilisher.
+Frontice Fluir, 2000.
+SOFTWARE USED C or Java, YACC, LEX, Linux OS